milgra/sov/README.md

 ## Usage

-Launch sov in a terminal, enter 0 to hide, 1 to show, 2 to quit sov, press return.
+Launch sov in a terminal, enter 0 to hide, 1 to show, 2 to toggle, 3 to quit sov, press return.

 ```
 sov